mhamilt/mhamilt.github.io/about.md

 ---

 <img class="self-portrait" src="/images/me.jpg">
-I am a second rate musician and someone who programs in C++, python and Java (if under duress).
-I am currently employed as the Digital Development Technician for the Edinburgh College of Art.
-My role is to help staff and students with programming projects, a little electronics and generally getting their heads round how to do things.
+I am a ~second~ third rate musician and someone who enjoys programming in any language.
+I am currently undertaking a PhD and as result updates are sparse.
+I worked at Edinburgh College of Art where I caught the bug for trying to help artists be dangerous programming projects, not dangerous with electronics and generally how to have and be silly with computers.

-Anyone can program and all programming is just workflow.
+Anyone can program and has the right to learn programming and in the end it is mainly just workflow.
 I hope to demonstrate that in this blog.